PsychologyApril 14, 202610 min read

 Signs You're Being Love Bombed vs. Genuinely Pursued

-Someone who's really into you can be intense—lots of attention, compliments, and "you're amazing."
+Someone who is really into you can be intense, lots of attention, compliments, and "you're amazing."
 So can a love bomber.
-The difference isn't always obvious at first.
-Love bombing is often about control and idealization; genuine pursuit is about getting to know you and respecting your pace.
-Here's how to tell them apart so you can enjoy real interest without getting caught in a cycle of manipulation.
+The difference is not always obvious at first because both can feel intoxicating.
+Love bombing is often about control and idealization: securing your investment before you have enough data.
+Genuine pursuit is about getting to know you, respecting your pace, and adjusting when you say no. Here is how to tell them apart so you can enjoy real interest without getting caught in manipulation.
+You are not "too sensitive" if fast closeness makes you uneasy; you are tracking safety.

 What Is Love Bombing?

-Love bombing is a pattern of overwhelming attention, flattery, and "soulmate" talk early in a relationship—often to create dependency or to hook you before showing a different side.
+Love bombing is a pattern of overwhelming attention, flattery, and "soulmate" talk early in a relationship, often to create dependency or to hook you before showing a different side.
 It can feel amazing at first: constant texts, grand gestures, "I've never felt this way."
-But it's usually *too* much, *too* fast, and it often shifts when you're invested: then come the criticism, the need for control, or the pull-back.
-It's different from genuine early intensity because the goal is often to secure you, not to build something mutual.
-Real pursuit might also be enthusiastic—but it respects your boundaries and doesn't need to lock you in before you've had time to think.
+But it is usually *too* much, *too* fast, and it often shifts when you are invested: then come the criticism, the need for control, or the pull-back.
+It is different from genuine early intensity because the goal is often to secure you, not to build something mutual.
+Real pursuit might also be enthusiastic, but it respects your boundaries and does not need to lock you in before you have had time to think.

 Signs of Love Bombing

 Over-the-top, very fast: "You're my soulmate" or "I love you" within days or weeks, before they really know you.
-Constant contact: They need to be in touch all the time; if you don't reply quickly, they get upset or anxious.
-Idealization: You're "perfect"—but the moment you disagree or set a boundary, they get cold or critical.
+Constant contact: They need to be in touch all the time; if you do not reply quickly, they get upset or anxious.
+Idealization: You're "perfect", but the moment you disagree or set a boundary, they get cold or critical.
 Isolating or monopolizing: They want you to prioritize them over friends, family, or other plans.
 Guilt or pressure: If you want to slow down or say no, they make you feel wrong or selfish.
-Hot then cold: After the initial rush, they pull back or become distant—then love bomb again to keep you hooked.
-It's all about them: The attention feels more like performance than curiosity about who you actually are.
+Hot then cold: After the initial rush, they pull back or become distant, then love bomb again to keep you hooked.
+It is all about them: The attention feels more like performance than curiosity about who you actually are.

 Signs of Genuine Pursuit